 The degree of difficulty required to climb Mount Kilimanjaro via Western Breach is classified as a IV, according to the Yosemite Decimal System, and a Grade I for alternative trails.
-(1) This is because there are no technical skills or equipment required to reach the summit.
-As long as you’re well conditioned and can walk up to 7 hours at a time, you should be in great shape to successfully climb Kilimanjaro.
-That said, you should not underestimate the overall hike because many hikers commonly face altitude sickness, food poisoning, fatigue, bad weather and lousy accommodations.
-In short, we’re going to address the various challenges you’re likely to encounter during Kilimanjaro hikes, and the preventative measures you can implement in order to ensure you reach the summit.
+(1) This is because there are no technical skills or equipment required to reach Kilimanjaro’s summit at Uhuru Peak.
+As long as you’re well-conditioned and can walk up to 7 hours at a time, you should be in great shape to successfully climb Kilimanjaro.
+That said, do not underestimate this undertaking because many hikers commonly face altitude sickness, food poisoning, fatigue, bad weather and a lack of sleep.
+In short, this post will highlight various challenges, you’re likely to encounter during Kilimanjaro hikes, and the preventative measures you can implement in order to ensure you reach the summit.
 (2)

 How Hard Is It To Climb Mount Kilimanjaro?

-To get around this, you’ll have to condition yourself above 3,000m, at least 1-month prior to your arrival.
+To get around this, you’ll have to condition yourself above 3,000m, at least 1-month prior to your arrival in Tanzania.
 This will help your body better adjust to higher altitudes on Mount Kilimanjaro.
-Otherwise if you’re on a tight budget or can’t find the extra time, you could also engage in breathing exercises, 4 times a week, to simulate lower atmospheric oxygen levels before you attempt Kili.
+Otherwise, if you’re on a tight budget or can’t find the extra time, you could also engage in breathing exercises, 4 times a week, to simulate lower atmospheric oxygen levels before you attempt Kili.
 Pressure breathing exercises, belly breathing exercises and breath-holding drills are simple breathing exercises to help condition your body for Kilimanjaro.
-(3)
+(4)

 Once on the mountain, apply the pole, pole (slow-slow) system when you start your hike in the morning until you get to camp in the afternoons.
 This system will help your body gradually adjust to elevation changes so you don’t get altitude sickness throughout your trip.
 To round out the day, your lead Kilimanjaro tour guide will guide you up 50-100m and bring you back down.
 This process is called trek-high and sleep-low, which is often applied on your way to Lava Tower.
 (5) It’s an acclimatization system that’ll ensure you adjust during your sleep, while helping you better anticipate elevation gains when you wake up in the morning.

 It’s worth noting that most hikers risk fatigue when they climb short hiking trails on Kilimanjaro.
 That’s because you’re bound to hike 8-9 hours at a time with little room for physical recovery.
 This can become especially difficult if you haven’t gone through proper training before attempting Kilimanjaro.
-(6)
+(7)

 For the most part, you don’t need any fancy training since Kilimanjaro isn’t really a technical climb.
 Extensive cardio exercises will do the trick.
 Groups that tend to do exceptionally well on Kilimanjaro are often mountaineers and runners.

 Another thing that can make climbing Kilimanjaro difficult, is adverse weather conditions.
-Expect blustery winds, snowfall with ice and unpredictable rains to come about at any point during your hike.
+Expect blustery winds, snowfall with ice and unpredictable rains to come about at any point during your hiking adventure.
 The mountain’s weather conditions are notoriously unpredictable, but you’ll find most times of the year to be stable and much better for hiking the mountain.
-(7)
+(8)

 February, August and September have the warmest weather conditions although, if you’d like to avoid crowds, schedule your hike either in June, July, October, December, or February because months that are close to the rainy seasons are usually less crowded.
 Overall, expect good weather conditions within these months.
 Trails should be dry and much easier to navigate with a group.

 If you’re not used to camping and outdoor living, you may find sleeping on Kilimanjaro a bit hard.
 That’s because weather conditions on Kilimanjaro may frequently disrupt your sleep at night.
-Inflatable matts get extremely cold, due to the air density within the mattress, while tents are unable to keep winds from howling throughout the night.
-(8)
+Inflatable mats get extremely cold, due to the air density within the mattress, while tents are unable to keep winds from howling throughout the night.
+(9)